ccybnumath/first_doc/docs/hello.rst

 All about me
 ############

-I'm Daniele Procida, a Django user and developer.
+I'm Canyi Chen, a Django user and developer.

 I've contributed to: